openxpki/openxpki/doc/quickstart.md

 oxi token add --realm democa --type scep --cert scep.crt --key scep.key
 ```

+> [!NOTE]
+>
-**Note**: Each realm needs its own SCEP token so you need to run this
+> Each realm needs its own SCEP token so you need to run this
-command for any realm that provides an SCEP service.
+> command for any realm that provides an SCEP service.
 It is possible to
-use the same SCEP token in multiple realms.
+> use the same SCEP token in multiple realms.

 ### Setup SCEP Endpoint